Brosi-Lab/lab-website/content/project/ecological-networks/index.md

 We have explored this through manipulative work on the effects of accelerated snowmelt — a key predicted effect of global climate change in montane systems—on pollination network structure and plant reproductive functioning

 Our current work on networks is supported by an NSF award alongside [Fernanda Valdovinos](https://www.fsvaldovinos.com/) (UC Davis) and [Mark Novak](https://novaklabosu.github.io/) (Oregon State), utilizing data-theory integration to understand the timescale-dependent effects of transient dynamics in plant-pollinator networks.
+As part of this work, we will be hosting a [data-theory integration workshop](https://models4data2theory.github.io/) in 2024.

 ![Gothic Mountain](featured.JPG)

 ## Key Papers